 For enterotoxemia, the vaccine is often combined with the tetanus toxoid, and is called a CD/T vaccine.
-I was able to find this on-line at animal supply vendors, but the BoSe is an Rx drug – so you need a prescription from the vet (for convenience the Vet can usually supply both).
+You should be able to find this on-line at animal supply vendors, but the BoSe is an Rx drug – so you need a prescription from the vet (for convenience the Vet can usually supply both).

 The label should indicate one of the three methods below (if both IM and SQ are given as acceptable methods, it’s generally given to goats SQ):

 - Intramuscular (IM): Given deep into the muscle.
 Generally a needle length of 1” to 1 ½” and gauge of 18 to 20 is used (the larger the gauge, the finer the needle).
 Drugs administered IM absorb faster that SQ but slower than IV.

 - Subcutaneous (SQ or subQ): Given under the skin.
 Needle length of ½” to 1” and a gauge of 18 to 20 is used.
 Use the “tent” method by pulling up the loose skin in the area of the injection site.
 Holding the syringe and needle parallel to the body, push the needle through one layer of the skin and administer the medicine into the cavity created.

 - Intravenous (IV): Administer medication into the vein.
 It’s sometimes difficult to locate the vein, and this method is not recommended for inexperienced owners.

 The normal dosage (per our Vet) for both BoSe and CD/T is 2 cc for each adult injected subcutaneously.